 * Certified true copies of documents (please ensure you bring the original and a photocopy of each document with you)

 Credit card payment is preferred.
 Please contact the Consular section on 02 344 6300 or email firstname.lastname@example.org prior to your visit if you require further details and/or to confirm fees payable.

 The Australian Embassy wishes to advise that there will be an increase in notarial fees from 1 January 2017.
 The new fee structure will better align with the commercial rates charged by public notaries.
-The new fee schedule is available on the Department of Foreign Affairs and Trade’s website.
+Please click on this link for the new notarial fee structure for 2018.

 Notarial fees have not increased since 1 July 2000.
 From 2018 onwards, notarial service fees will increase annually in line with the Consumer Price Index published by the Australian Bureau of Statistics.